yunhao18/ai/RDME_EN.md

 &emsp;
 <div class="h4-div">
-  - Primarily focused on long-term holding, making it difficult to accurately time buying and selling within a day
+  - Primarily focused on long-term holding, making it difficult to accurately time buying and selling within a day <br>
-  - Long-term positions bring significant mental stress and anxiety
+  - Long-term positions bring significant mental stress and anxiety <br>
-  - Losses due to missing the right selling point, leading to feelings of disappointment and frustration
-  - Tormented by greed and fear
+  - Losses leading to feelings of disappointment and frustration, tormented by greed and fear <br>
-  - Financial losses due to untimely stop-loss, leverage risks, and accumulating debt
+  - Financial losses due to untimely stop-loss, leverage risks, and accumulating debt  <br>
-  - Time-consuming and mentally draining, with market timing hard to grasp
-  - Impacts life and family, disrupting life balance
+  - Time-consuming and mentally draining, impacts life and family, disrupting life balance
 </div>
 &nbsp;